El Rushball and the Excellence in Broadcasting Network, serving humanity.

 Their rhetoric betrays inability to free themselves from New Deal tax and spend policies.

-Republican majority looks divided, out of gas, and threatened by scandal, but Democrats fear that they're ill-equipped to seize on their opportunity.
+The Republican majority looks divided, out of gas, and threatened by scandal, but Democrats fear that they're ill-equipped to seize on their opportunity.

 Democratic caucus.

-The vote that propelled Pelosi to power was cast October 10th, 2001, when Pelosi defeated Hoyer for Party Whip 118 to 95.
+The vote that propelled Pelosi to power was cast October 10th, 2001, when Pelosi defeated Hoyer for party whip 118 to 95.

 But the authenticity of that outcome has always been questioned inside the caucus because of the exaggerated influence of Pelosi's fellow Californians.

-Minus them, Hoyer had a clear edge over Pelosi, 95 to 88.
+Minus them, Hoyer, had a clear edge over Pelosi, 95 to 88.

-Within the Democrat Party caucus.
+Oh, so there was election fraud within the Democrat Party caucus.

 Many Democrats inside and outside of Congress see the wrong person elevated as their House leader by accident of geography.